-This almond dacquoise cake is the obvious appearance on the blog after cashew dacquoise cake Sans Rival, its pistachio version (available for members of the Baking Like a Chef club), gorgeous coconut dacquoise, and beautiful pistachio dacquoise.
+This almond dacquoise cake is the obvious appearance on the blog after cashew dacquoise cake Sans Rival, its pistachio version - Pistachio Sans Rival, gorgeous coconut dacquoise, and beautiful pistachio dacquoise.

 Italian almond cake recipe